breebrowder/breebrowder/README.md

 # Hi there 👋
 My name is Bree Browder.
 I am currently studying full stack web development at Holberton School Tulsa.
-The next several years will prove to be a very developmental time for me as an engineer, and I am so excited to be in the tech space.
-Though full stack, I favor mostly front-end development during this season of my life and have plans to continue cultivating my knowledge of back-end API's, databases, etc in the future.
+I am exploring my niche and preparing to enter the workforce late this year.

 I am a die hard ambivert.
 I am neither only an introvert or only an extrovert.
-Though, the people closest to me might suggest otherwise.
-I honor and value the relationships I have with the people I love.
+I am creative, and I enjoy reading or watching videos related to one's sense of self and personal development.

 While continuing to learn and later pursue a career in technology, I document blog posts about new things I learn occasionally.
 Check them out below!